Xbox Games Showcase Recap – New Reveals And More

 The time is finally here, and we’re getting a better look at first-party Microsoft games.
 The next-gen rollout is still on schedule for this holiday season.
 That said, Xbox showed little of their own games before this event.
 Now, we have a better idea of what to expect from Microsoft’s new collection of developers.
 The Xbox Games Showcase showed off games from 9 of 15 Xbox Game Studios outfits.
 If you’re excited about the Xbox Series X, then you’ll want to read this Xbox Games Showcase recap.

 Xbox Games Showcase Recap – Full Rundown of New Titles

 Nobody doubted that Halo Infinite would be the first reveal of the series.
-With a long and exciting history, this series is Microsoft’s prize possession.
+Halo has a long and exciting history, and this series is Microsoft’s prize possession.
 From there, we saw titles and DLC from popular studios now under the Microsoft Games Studio wing.
 Here’s what you missed from the event.

 Halo Infinite Gameplay Reveal

 In the gameplay video for Halo Infinite, we saw nearly 9 minutes of actual action from the game.
 There’s a new grappling hook, there are familiar enemies, and a gorgeous look at Reach.
 The game is relatively open-world with a new map and refreshingly open UI.
 We’ll get more info down the road, but the game is still set to release this holiday.